Let's Get Crazy (Hannah Montana song)

-"Let's Get Crazy" is a song by American singer–songwriter and actress Miley Cyrus, performing as Hannah Montana – the alter ego of Miley Stewart – a character she played on the Disney Channel television series Hannah Montana.
-It was released to Hannah Montana: The Movie and its soundtrack.
+"Let's Get Crazy" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack to the film Hannah Montana: The Movie (2009).
+It was released to by Walt Disney Records on May 29, 2009, as the second and final single from the soundtrack album.
 The song is also included on the Hannah Montana 3 soundtrack.
 A karaoke version is available in Disney's Karaoke Series: Hannah Montana 3.
 The song is musically dance-rock based.
 Lyrically, the track speaks about having fun and cutting loose.

 The song received critical success and garnered average commercial outcomes for Cyrus in several countries, compared to those of her previous efforts as Montana.
 This includes Canada and the United States.
 The song reached its highest international peak in the Canadian Hot 100, at number twenty-six.
 It therefore became Cyrus' highest charting song in Canada, as Montana.
 The song never received an official music video, but three promotional music videos were, of which two aired on Disney Channel.
 Cyrus promoted the song through several venues, including a performance on her second headlining tour, the Wonder World Tour.